Lankly/Golf-3/README.md

   - [ ] Model a putter
   - [ ] Movement synced with the power meter
 - [ ] Power Ups
+  - [ ] Discuss how powerups will work (don't all have to be same system as U3DMGA2)
   - [ ] Discuss the types and playstyle of each power up
   - [ ] Implement the mechanics of use and displaying of having a power up
   - [ ] Graphics for each power up